Skip to main content

 • The fields array is optional — you can define objects without custom fields.

-• You can scaffold new objects using yarn create-entity, which guides you through naming, fields, and relationships.
+• You can scaffold new objects using yarn entity:add, which guides you through naming, fields, and relationships.

 Base fields are created automatically.
 When you define a custom object, Twenty automatically adds standard fields such as name, createdAt, updatedAt, createdBy, position, and deletedAt.
 You don’t need to define these in your fields array — only add your custom fields.